Dr. Katrina Talks Tips & Dog Shampoo for Itchy Skin

 It’s important that you use a soothing, natural, hypoallergenic and sulphate-free shampoo and conditioner – this will also help to further protect and nourish the skin.

-Houndztooth have a range of natural dog shampoo specifically formulated to target itchy, dry and sensitive skin:
+Houndztooth has a range of natural dog shampoo cleans and conditions sensitive skin:

-- Hugo’s Blend No.1 Dog Shampoo for Sensitive Skin
+- Hugo’s Blend No.1 Dog Shampoo for Delicate Skin

-- Stella’s Blend No.2 Dog Shampoo for Itchy Skin
+- Stella’s Blend No.2 Dog Shampoo for Irritated Skin

-Our favourite dermal topical spray also helps to compliment the above shampoos by soothing and healing irritated skin:
+Our favourite dermal topical spray also helps to complement the above shampoos and suitable for dogs who are prone to scratchy skin.

 3. Provide essential fatty acids